Strait Macintosh User Group

 Located in the upper left-hand corner of the United States, the Olympic Peninsula is rich in natural beauty but isolated from the services commonly found in metropolitan areas.
 There are no computer stores, no electronics stores, no television stations, and limited broadband connectivity.
 On the other hand, we do have elk, deer, a floating bridge, volcanoes (though not that close), and a fair number of computer wizards willing to teach, and learn.

 Meetings are (generally) at 7 p.m. on the third Tuesday of the month, at the Library in Sequim, Washington.
-[Map] Since the library is closed due to the COVID-19 pandemic, virtual meetings are being held at the same time and date.
+[Map] Since the library meeting room is closed due to COVID-19 and, more recently, remodeling, virtual meetings are being held at the same time and date.
 Check here before meetings for the latest information.

 To keep up with SMUG, enter your email address in the box to the right below Follow Strait Macintosh User Group, and you will be notified of new posts via email.